 This also applies to mistake fares and cheap airlines that aren't part of a rewards program; you can purchase the cheapest ticket available across any airline or OTA, and still redeem points against the expense.

-As you’re buying outright, not redeeming points or miles within a particular program, you’ll still earn points/miles and elite status credits.
+As you’re buying your room or ticket outright, not redeeming points or miles within a particular program, you’ll still earn points/miles and elite status credits.
 For anyone trying to attain or retain elite status, this is a huge plus.

 Use for Hotels/Airbnb (Lodging Not Part of a Rewards Program)